Midwifery Employment Contracts

-You’ve went through the initial phone interview with the recruiter, spent 30-60 minutes with Director of Nursing, and completed the on site interview with administration team.
-An offer is presented to you in writing, what do you do next?
+You’ve gone through the initial phone interview with the recruiter, spent 30-60 minutes with the Director of Nursing, and completed the on-site interview with the administration team.
+Midwifery employment contract is presented to you in writing; what do you do next?
 Do you accept, reject, or counter-offer?
-I hope every midwife is negotiating and not taking the first initial offer (unless it is too good to be true then please read the fine print closely on the contract).
+I hope every midwife is negotiating and not taking the first initial offer (unless it is too good to be true, please read the fine print closely on the contract).

-Hospitals, midwifery practice, and birth centers will always start with a lower than can actually give you salary offer.
+Hospitals, midwifery practices, and birth centers will always start with a lower than can actually give you a salary offer.
 It is similar to buying a home.
-No one starts out the negotiation with the top offer can be presented.
-It is an art to negotiate without appearing greedy, but professional.
+No one starts out the negotiation, with the top offer can be presented.
+It is an art to negotiate without appearing greedy but professional.

 People don’t put enough value on themselves (especially midwives).
 We want to give and help people.
-How are we helping ourselves and families if we don’t get our true income value for services rendered?
-Certified Nurse Midwives are one of the lowest paid advanced practice nurses.
+How are we helping ourselves and our families if we don’t get our true income value for services rendered?
+Certified Nurse Midwives are one of the lowest-paid advanced practice nurses.
 We should be towards the top with how important our skills are to the community.
-Present yourself in that manner and it will shine through on your pay check!
+Present yourself in that manner, and it will shine through on your paycheck!